Queer: Other usage

-Criticism
+Reactions

-Reclamation and use of the term queer is controversial; several people and organizations, both LGBT and non-LGBT, object to some or all uses of the word for various reasons.
-Some LGBT people dislike the use of queer as an umbrella term because they associate it with political radicalism; they say that deliberate use of the epithet queer by political radicals has, in their view, played a role in dividing the LGBT community by political opinion, class, gender, age, and other factors.
-The controversy about the word also marks a social and political divide in the LGBT community between those (including civil-rights activists) who perceive themselves as "normal" and who wish to be seen as ordinary members of society and those who see themselves as separate, confrontational and not part of the ordinary social order.

-Other LGBT people disapprove of reclaiming or using queer because they consider it offensive, derisive or self-deprecating because use by heterosexuals as a pejorative continues to this day, and some LGBT people avoid queer because they perceive it as faddish slang, or alternatively as academic jargon.
+Reclamation and use of the term queer is controversial; several people and organizations, both LGBTQ and non-LGBTQ, object to some or all uses of the word for various reasons.
+Some LGBTQ people dislike the use of queer as an umbrella term because they associate it with political and social radicalism.
+Sociologist Joshua Gamson argues that the controversy about the word also marks a social and political divide in the LGBTQ community between those (including civil-rights activists) who perceive themselves as "normal" and who wish to be seen as ordinary members of society and those who see themselves as separate, confrontational or not part of the ordinary social order.
+Other LGBTQ people disapprove of reclaiming or using queer because they consider it offensive, in part due to its continued use as a pejorative.
+Some LGBTQ people avoid queer because they perceive it as faddish slang or as academic jargon.

 Scope

 Intersex and queer identities

 Scholars and activists have proposed different ways in which queer identities apply or do not apply to intersex people.
 Sociologist Morgan Holmes and bioethicists Morgan Carpenter and Katrina Karkazis have documenting a heteronormativity in medical rationales for the surgical normalization of infants and children born with atypical sex development, and Holmes and Carpenter have described intersex bodies as queer bodies.
 In "What Can Queer Theory Do for Intersex?"
 Iain Morland contrasts queer "hedonic activism" with an experience of insensate post-surgical intersex bodies to claim that "queerness is characterized by the sensory interrelation of pleasure and shame".

 Emi Koyama describes a move away from a queer identity model within the intersex movement:

 Such tactic [of reclaiming labels] was obviously influenced by queer identity politics of the 1980s and 90s that were embodied by such groups as Queer Nation and Lesbian Avengers.
 But unfortunately, intersex activists quickly discovered that the intersex movement could not succeed under this model.
-For one thing, there were far fewer intersex people compared to the large and visible presence of LGBT people in most urban centers.
+For one thing, there were far fewer intersex people compared to the large and visible presence of LGBTQ people in most urban centers.
 For another, activists soon realized that most intersex individuals were not interested in building intersex communities or culture; what they sought were professional psychological support to live ordinary lives as ordinary men and women and not the adoption of new, misleading identity. ...
 To make it worse, the word "intersex" began to attract individuals who are not necessarily intersex, but feel that they might be, because they are queer or trans. ...
 Fortunately, the intersex movement did not rely solely on queer identity model for its strategies.